 The important thing to remember when dealing with the topic of assault is that the perpetrator’s intent was to cause harm, irrelevant to whether or not it actually occurred.

-What is Battery?
+What is Reckless Endangerment?

 Whether you’ve been the victim of an assault or you’ve perpetrated one, you need the aid of a legal professional on your side.
 Contact Albers & Associates to set up a free consultation to discuss the nature of your circumstances.